-It’s bad enough when you or a loved one gets seriously hurt in any accident, whether it’s a tractor trailer wreck, automobile accident, slip or trip and fall, medical malpractice, nursing home neglect, or job injury.
+It’s bad enough when you or a loved one gets seriously hurt in any accident, whether it’s a tractor trailer wreck, car or motorcycle accident, slip or trip and fall, medical malpractice, or nursing home neglect.
 To make things worse, if you’re like many people, you don’t know where to turn to find the accident injury attorney who’s best suited not just for your case, but for you as a person.

 In the end, your case is about you.
 Your selection of a lawyer goes a long way in dictating the outcome of a critical time in your life, for which there’s no do-over.
 For you, this is your only shot at recovering a settlement or a verdict that could save you from financial ruin or a lifetime of regret.
 The vital quality you’re looking for in the personal injury lawyer to handle it can be boiled down to a single, enormous word: trust.

 You need a lawyer you can trust both professionally and personally.
 Let’s take a look at some things you should look for in selecting him or her.

 You can evaluate whether your lawyer meets your employment qualifications to handle your case by looking at things like:

 - A key gauge of personal and professional trust: client reviews.
 It’s important to get an idea of what it’s like to work with your lawyer.
 The best way to figure this out is see what others say about their experiences.
 The internet offers a potentially rich resource for this.
 While the attorney's website should contain some reviews, bear in mind the attorney controls that content.
 You should definitely check out reviews on other sites the lawyer doesn't control.
 Two of the best sources for accident injury attorney reviews are Avvo.com and Google plus.
 You might get recommendations from family, friends, or co-workers.
 While their outcomes and their experiences are no guarantee of yours, it does give you an idea the attorney’s level of competence.